Yanita Yancheva Flaunts Pert Derriere In Skintight Leggings

 On Tuesday, September 1, Bulgarian fitness model Yanita Yancheva shared a sizzling snap with her 1.7 million Instagram followers.

 The photo showed the 33-year-old posing in front of dumbbell racks.
-Yanita faced away from the photographer and arched her back, as she held onto two dumbbells.
+She faced away from the photographer and arched her back, as she held onto two dumbbells.
 She looked over her shoulder to gaze directly at the camera, with a serious expression on her face.

 The mother-of-one flaunted her fantastic figure in a skintight workout set from the clothing company Body Engineers.
 The activewear featured a black sports bra and a pair of coordinating black-and-red leggings with mesh paneling.
 The sporty ensemble put her toned arms, muscular back, and pert derriere on display, much to the delight of her audience.